 You Don’t Own an Outdated Asset

-Equipment like heavy machinery or computers depreciate quickly, and if you purchase them new, you’re left owning an asset that is worth a fraction of what you paid for it just a few years later.
+Equipment like heavy machinery or computers depreciate quickly, and if you purchase them new, you’re left owning outdated equipment that is worth a fraction of what you paid for it just a few years later.
 With a lease, on the other hand, you relinquish ownership at the end of the lease and can turn around and lease the latest version of the equipment.

-When it comes to an equipment lease vs. loan, there are some factors that may deter you from choosing the leasing option.
+When it comes to an equipment lease vs. loan, there are some cons of leasing that may deter you from choosing this option.

 There May Be a Higher Overall Cost